GaboonGrabber Scenario: Healthcare Implementation Crisis

 If Business Stakeholders Are Ignored:

-“While you’re conducting this thorough investigation, Sarah just got another call from the hospital CIO asking for go-live confirmation.
+“While you’re conducting this thorough investigation, Sarah Chen just got another call from the hospital CIO asking for go-live confirmation.
 How do you handle that conversation?”

 If Social Engineering Aspect Is Missed: